 Young and shy Jeff discovers his attraction to men.
 After struggling with himself he comes out to his parents.
-Mum eventually listens to his son and tries to understand his feelings, but his Dad would rather die - which, in the end, he really does, leaving behind a mother, her son and his friend to work those things out Jeff and his Dad had never the courage to talk about.Written by
+His mum eventually listens to him and tries to understand his feelings, but his dad would rather die, leaving a mother, her son, and his friend to work out the things Jeff and his dad never had the courage to discuss.Written by

 Christian Fieres <firstname.lastname@example.org>

 8 of 9 people found this review helpful.

 Was this review helpful to you?

 | Report this